 - Is there a way to transition from the MS to the PhD program?

 - There is: students have to notify the graduate program coordinator by January 15th of the year they wish to start in the PhD program.
 Students’ files will be evaluated with those of the external PhD applicants.
-As of 2012, two students in the online MS program have entered the PhD program.
+Over the past 5 years, 11 students in the campus MS program have entered the PhD program.
 These students were admitted and are currently working towards a PhD in applied mathematics.

 - How does one satisfy the independent study requirement?

 - Students should contact faculty members whose research they are interested in, and come to a mutual understanding on how the independent study requirement can be satisfied.
 Students could read book chapters surpassing course material, or research papers, or

 - Journal clubs vary according to each topic and club.
 Some journal clubs are organized by faculty.
 Generally, it is a way for students to further explore a topic of interest (such as fluid

 dynamics, numerical analysis, or mathematical biology) by reading journal articles and/or presenting findings to your group.
 Please contact the faculty or student in charge of each club to find out further details.